The Art of feeding a garden is in attaining balance. This brings us full circle to our blog on Thrips and the Goldilocks Garden.

 Why gardeners are happy

-Both plants and soil microbes give off hormones that produce serotonin when they are healthy
+Both plants and soil microbes give off hormones that produce serotonin when they are healthy and happy.
+Fancy that, plants and microbes giving back to their carers.

 Watering and resilience

-Overall, in conjunction with arborist chips as mulch, the garden will need less water, less often
+Overall, in conjunction with arborist chips as mulch, the garden will need less water, less often over the course of a year.

 For more information on products and garden care, check out facts sheets on the website.